Fit RV and Proper Motion Anomaly

 end # No planet astrometry is included since it has not yet been directly detected

-# We will load in data from two RV
+# We will load in data from one RV instruments.

 )